Adam Spach Rock House Site

+Historic site in North Carolina, U.S.

-The Adam Spach Rock House Site is a historic archaeological site in Forsyth County, North Carolina.
+The Adam Spach Rock House Site is a historic archaeological site in Davidson County, North Carolina.
 Located near the community of Friedberg, it consists of the ruins of a stone house built in 1774 by Adam Spach, founder of the Friedberg Moravian Church.
 Spach, who came to the area in 1754, supposedly built the house as a fortified defense against attacks from local Native Americans, setting it on top of a spring to provide a regular water source.

 The site was listed on the National Register of Historic Places in 2002.

-On Saturday, September 23, 2023 as part of Friedberg Moravian Church's 250th Anniversary Celebration - a "Walk to the Rock House" event was held.
+On Saturday, September 23, 2023, as part of Friedberg Moravian Church's 250th Anniversary Celebration - a "Walk to the Rock House" event was held.
 This event was an afternoon of learning about the history of Friedberg, where volunteers will share historical relics, photos, & stories.
-Mid-afternoon approximately 100 people walked from the church to the site of Adam Spach's Rock House site (about a 25 minute walk) for an outdoor vespers & communion service, along with music provided by the Moravian Band.
+Mid-afternoon approximately 100 people walked from the church to the site of Adam Spach's Rock House site (about a 25-minute walk) for an outdoor vespers & communion service, along with music provided by the Moravian Band.
 Members of the Wachovia Historical Society were also in attendance.